Designing a grocery management tool to reduce stress in meal activities.

 Problem space

-Because they're in a transitional period where they're handling new environments, dynamics, and tasks, young adults have higher rates of irregularity in their routine compared to other age groups.
-Coupled with increasing workload, this leads to delayed bedtime, shorter sleep duration, and irregular meal times.
-Under the stress of time and busy schedules, many students tend to skip meals to make time or eat unhealthily more often.
+Young adults have higher rates of irregularity in their routine because they're in a transitional period where they're handling new environments, dynamics, and tasks.
+Coupled with the increasing workload, this leads to delayed and shorter sleep and irregular meals.
+Under the stress of time and busy schedules, many students tend to skip meals or eat unhealthily to make time.

 Meet EatWell